Emma-Marie/assignment-5_lang_self-assigned_Emma-Marie/README.md

 ## Discussion of results
 The model has an accuracy of 80% in predicting male and female pastors from their sermons.
 The shap value plot shows, that the most ...

+Shap plot:
+The y-axis indicates the variable name, in order of importance from top to bottom (omformuler)

 ## References
 Centre-for-humanities-computing, Github: https://github.com/centre-for-humanities-computing/praedikener